 We now examine whether the dates of the turning points depend on the location and the scaling measures in aggregation of coincident indicators.
 ESRI uses the 5-year averages defined in eq.
-(3) and the interquartile ranges to standardize the rate of change of each indicators in eq.
-(5).
+(8) and the interquartile ranges to standardize the rate of change of each indicators in eq.
+(10).
 These quantities seem preferred because they are supposed to be insensitive to outliers.
-The third columns in Table 4 and in Table 5 give the results of the corresponding case.
 When we use the sample mean instead of the 5-year trend, we have the results in the second ('Interquartile' of 'Sample Mean') and the third ('Standard Deviation' of 'Sample Mean') columns in Table 6 and Table 7.
-These results are very similar to those the official CCI gives in Table 4 and Table 5.
-It is interesting to see that use of the sample mean makes the dating results closer to those of the official CCI, and that whether we use the interquartile ranges or the standard deviation does not matter.
-In addition, the fourth column ('Standard Deviation' of 'CM: 5-year Trend') in Table 7 indicates that use of the 5-year trend introduces the deviation from the date of February 1983.
+These results are same as those the official CCI gives in Table 4 and Table 5.
+It is interesting to see that use of the sample mean with the standard deviation produces such identical results.
+We can say that the interquartile ranges do not give better results than the standard deviation.
+In addition, the fourth column ('Standard Deviation' of 'CM: 5-year Average') in Table 7 indicates that use of the 5-year trend introduces the deviation from the date of February 1983.
 Here, we have no evidence to encourage the use of the interquartile ranges and the 5-year trend.

-5.3 Smoothing Methods and Bry-Boshcan Procedure
+5.3 Effects of Smoothing and Bry-Boshcan Procedure

 ESRI uses seasonally adjusted series.
 The conventional seasonal adjustment attempts to remove seasonal frequencies only, leaving all the higher frequencies in the series.
-In terms of economic analysis, there is no sound reason that economic data should include the frequencies higher than seasonal ones.
-If an economic theory neither presumes seasonality or difference of seasonality among economic variables nor designates specific forms of econometric models with seasonal effects, it is most likely not to intend to explain the fluctuation shorter than seasonality.
-Further, if the main concern is about the business cycle, we may remove such a shorter cyclical movement in data.
+In terms of economic analyses, there is no sound reason that economic data should include the frequencies higher than seasonal ones.
+If an economic theory neither presumes effects of seasonality among economic variables nor designates specific forms of econometric models with seasonal effects, it is most likely not to intend to explain the fluctuation shorter than seasonality.
+Further, if the main analytical concern is about the business cycle, we may remove all the cyclical components shorter than seasonality beforehand.

-In this section, we use filtering methods discussed in section 4, instead of the X12-ARIMA method, to remove all the frequencies higher than seasonality.
-Each of the 11 coincident indicators is filtered and aggregated to make a composite coincident index.
-Otsu (2011b) examined the performance of the filtering methods used in the paper to extract the seasonal components, and found that they are very useful and the corresponding 'seasonally-adjusted' series are smoother than the series with the X12-ARIMA seasonal adjustment.
+In this section, we use filtering methods discussed in section 4, instead of the X12-ARIMA method used by the official agents, to remove all the frequencies higher than seasonality.
+The 11 coincident indicators are separately filtered and aggregated to make a composite coincident index.
+Otsu (2011b) examined the performance of these filtering methods and found that they are very useful in extracting the seasonal components and that the corresponding 'seasonally-adjusted' series are smoother than the seasonally-adjusted series with the X12 ARIMA.

+In the following analyses, we use the 5-year average in eq.
+(8) as a central measure.
+Similar results are obtained when we alternatively use a sample mean.
 In Table 8 and Table 9, we use the tangent-based Butterworth filter.
 The results of 'Case 1' are obtained with the Bry-Boschan (BB) procedure, skipping the steps of I, III and IV in Table 1.
 We also note that these results are exactly same as those of the full BB procedure.
 This implies that the outlier removal and the Spencer smoothing have no effect on the results.
 The columns of 'Case 2' show the results when we further remove Step V.1-V.2 in the BB procedure.
-Thus, the data processing in the BB procedure is limited to the asymmetric 12-month moving average.
-As for the peaks, the dates fit better with the official reference dates, whether we use the sample mean or the 5-year trend, while we observe not much improvement for dating the troughs.
-The deviation is 3 months for the peaks, and 7 months for the troughs.
-This contrasts with the results of the official seasonally-adjusted data in Table 4 and Table 5, in which the dates of the troughs show smaller deviations than those of the peaks.
+Thus, the data processing in the BB procedure is limited to the asymmetric 12-month moving average in this case.